-5.3 Role of the Endowment
+5.3 Blanchard's Safe Endowment Assumption

 While wages and capital income, in the context of 100 percent depreciation of capital in each period, are perfectly correlated via the TFP shock, the fixed endowment makes the resources of the young (the endowment plus their wages) less risky than that of the old (their capital income).
 Unfortunately, the young can't, in their infancy, make risk-sharing deals with their parent's generation.
 This creates a missing market, which the government can implicitly emulate via policy.